Scandinavian Homes Passivehouses

 Scandinavian Homes in the UK

-Zero-Carbon Solutions represent Scandinavian Homes in the UK and deliver these to builders and end customers in a variety of configurations:
+Zero-Carbon Solutions represent Scandinavian Homes in the UK and can deliver these to builders and end customers like this:

 - "House on a Trailer" - We deliver wall assemblies (including pre-installed doors and windows), ventilation and heating system, and whatever else is agreed, on a trailer for your staff to assemble.
 This option is only available after your teams of workers have completed appropriate training by our company.